hbyacademic/HBY/_posts/2019-12-10-Antivirus-FPROT.md

 ## Simple command
 - `fpscan -a`
   - /all Scan every files found on your computer.
   Specifying additional paths after this switch has no effect since any path is a subset of all.
   Boot sectors will also be scanned.

-- ***`fpscan -a -o FILE`**
+- **`fpscan -a -o FILE`**
-  - same as `fpscan -a` and send report to FILE
+  - `fpscan -a` and send the report to FILE

 - `fpscan -l`
   - /local Scan all local disks/partitions.
   Specifying additional paths causes those paths to be scanned as well.

 - `fpscan -n`
    - /network Scan every files on every network drive/share.
    Specifying additional paths causes those paths to be scanned as well.

 - `fpscan -b`
   - /boot Scan all boot sectors.

 ---